-The main limitations of the particular survey questions come from their exploratory nature.
+The main limitations of this work come from its exploratory nature.
 One example is that we did not collect further information on the expertise and "business domain" of the respondents.
 In addition, we had to dismiss responses to one of the questions because it was open to interpretation.
-Additional information might have explained better why many of them were not better acquainted with code smells, and what were the reasons for the (dis)interest.
+More information on their background might have explained better why many of them were not better acquainted with code smells, and what were the reasons for the (dis)interest.